CliCli-Editor/lualib/UpdateLog.md

   * `y3.ctimer.loop_count_frame`

 `2024-4-29`
-+ `y3.item.get_item_buy_price` And 'y3.item.get_item_sell_price_by_key' support directly using the player attribute display name as a parameter
++ `y3.item.get_item_buy_price` And 'clicli.item.get_item_sell_price_by_key' support directly using the player attribute display name as a parameter
-+ `print` In development mode it will always print to the screen and is no longer affected by 'y3.config.log.toGame'
++ `print` In development mode it will always print to the screen and is no longer affected by 'clicli.config.log.toGame'
 + Fixing some items related to the method reported errorbug
 + Added an ECA-related interface：
   * `y3.eca.def` Define a function for ECA to call (before 'ECAFunction' wrapper）
-  * `y3.eca.call` Invoke custom events in the ECA (Y3 Development Assistant version required >= 1.1.0）
+  * `y3.eca.call` Invoke custom events in the ECA ("CliCli-Helper" version required >= 1.1.0）

 `2024-4-28`
 + `kv_save` Series functions support the 'UnitGroup' type

 `2024-4-24`
-+ Added 'y3.network' library, can be used as a client socket connection, specific usage refer to [demo](./ demo/network.lua)
++ Added 'clicli.network' library, can be used as a client socket connection, specific usage refer to [demo](./ demo/network.lua)
 + `Unit:add_buff` The default duration is' -1 '(unlimited), the same as in ECA
 + After the repair object is actively deleted by the engine, it will not trigger 'bindGC'bug